Bundestag: Election system (since 2023)

 To qualify for any seats, however, a party must either win three single-member constituencies via first votes (basic mandate clause) or exceed a threshold of 5% of the second votes nationwide.
 This does not apply to independent constituency candidates: these always enter the Bundestag if they win their constituency.
 (However, no independent constituency candidate has won a constituency since 1949).
 Seats allocated in this way are subtracted from the base number of 630 when the mandates are distributed among the parties.
 In addition, the second votes of voters who have elected a successful independent candidate in a constituency are not taken into account when calculating the number of mandates (although they are for the 5% threshold).

 Parties representing recognized national minorities (currently Danes, Frisians, Sorbs, and Romani people) are exempt from both the 5% national threshold and the basic mandate clause.
 The only party that has been able to benefit from this provision so far at the federal level is the South Schleswig Voters' Association, which represents the minorities of Danes and Frisians in Schleswig-Holstein, and succeeded in winning a seat in 1949, 2021, and 2025.

 Bundestag ballot from the 2005 election in the Würzburg district.
 The column for the constituency vote (with the name, occupation, and address of each candidate) is on the left in black print; the column for the party list vote (showing top five list candidates in the state) is on the right in blue print.

 Succession in case of early retirement

-If a member of parliament leaves the Bundestag during the current legislative session, either through resignation or death, another candidate from that party from the corresponding state takes their place.
+If a member of parliament leaves the Bundestag during the current legislative term, either through resignation or death, another candidate from that party from the corresponding state takes their place.
 Successful constituency candidates who did not receive a seat in the previous election due to the principle of second vote coverage are considered first, followed by the candidates on the respective state list.
-However, if the list is exhausted, the seat in question remains vacant for the remainder of the session.
+However, if the list is exhausted, the seat in question remains vacant for the remainder of the term.
 If the departing member was an independent constituency candidate, the seat also remains empty.